-Scnior Don Manuel, I must now impart to you an anxiety which I labour under on your account; I have strong reasons to suspect you have enemies in your own country, who are upon the watch to arrest you on your landing; when I have told you this, I expect you will repose such trust in my honour, and the sineerity of my regard for you, as not to demand a further explanation of the particulars on which my intelligence is founded .- Heaven and earth! cried the astonished Spaniard, who ean be those enemies I have to fear, and what can I have done to deserve them!
-So far I will open myself to you, answered the eaptain, as to point out the principal to you, the Inquisitor-general.
-The best friend I have in Spain, exclaimed the Governor, my sworn protector, the patron of my fortune; he my enemy! impossible.
-Well, Sir, replied the captain, if my advice do not meet belief, I must so far exert my authority for your sake, as to make this ship your prison, till I have waited on our minister at Lisbon, and make the enquiries necessary for your safety; suspend your judgment upon the seeming harshness of this measure till I return to you again; and, at the same time, rising from his seat he gave orders for the barge; after leaving strict injunctions with the first lieutenant not to allow of the governor's quitting the frigate, he put off for the shore.
+Senior Don Manuel, I must now impart to you that you have enemies in your own country, who will arrest you on your landing; but repose such trust in my houour, and do not demand a further explanation.-Heaven and earth! cried the astonished Spaniard, who can be those enemies, and what have I done to deserve them!
+So far I will open myself answered the captain, as to point out the Inquisitor-general.
+The best friend I have in Spain, exclaimed the Governor, my sworn protector he my enemy! impossible.
+Well sir, replied the captain, I must exert my authority for your sake, to make this ship your prison, till I have waited on our minister at Eisbon, and enquire for your safety; but suspend the harshness of this measure till I return; and at the same time, be gave orders for the barge; and strict injunctions not to allow of the governer's quitting the frigate; he put off for the shore.

-The emissaries of the Inquisition having at last traced Pedrosa, our eaptain had no sooner turned into the perch of the hotel of Buenos-Avres, than he was accosted by a messenger of state, with a requisition for the surrender of Pedrosa.
-As soon as this requisition was explained to our worthy eaptain, he dispatched the midshipman, to make the best of his way back to the frigate, and deliver a letter to the lieutenant: then turning to the messenger, he said, That Spaniard is now borne on my books, and before you shall take him out of the service of my king you must sink his ship.
-He instantly proceeded to the house of the British Minister: here he found Pedrosa's intelligence, with regard to the Governor, expressly verified.
+The emissaries of the Inquisition had traced Pedrosa, our captain had no sooner gone ashore than he was accosted by a messenger of state, for the surrender of Pedrosa; our worthy captain then said, that Spaniard is now born on my books, and before you shall take him out of the service of my king you must sink his ship.
+He instantly proceeded to the house of the British Minister: here he found Pedrosa's intelligence, expressly verified.

-The generous eaptain lost no time in returning to his frigate, where he immediately imparted to Don Manuel the intelligence he had obtained at the British Minister's.
-The proposal was now suggested of sending letters into Spain, and the governor retired to his desk for the purpose of writing them.
-In the afternoon of the same day, the Minister paid a visit to the captain, and received a packet from the hands of Don Manuel, promised to get forwarded by a safe conveyance according to the direction.
+The captain lost no time in returning to his frigate, where he imparted to Don Manuel the intelligence he obtained at the British Minister's.
+The proposal was now suggested of sending letters into Spain, and the governor retired to his desk and wrote them.
+In the afternoon the Minister paid a visit to the captain, and received a packet from Don Manuel, and promised to forward them by a safe conveyance.

-In duc course of time, this fatal letter from Leonora opened all the horrible transactions to the wretched husband:-
+In due course this fatal letter from Leonora

+ed husband :-

-"The guilty hand of an expiring wife, under the agonizing operation of a mortal poison, traces these few trembling lines to an injured, wretched husband.
-If thou hast any pity for my parting spirit, fly the ruin that awaits thee, and avoid this scene of villainy and horror.
+"The guilty hand of an expiring wife, under the agonizing-operation of a mortal poison, traces these few trembling lines to an injured, wretched husband.
+If thou hast any pity for my parting spirit, fly the ruin that awaits thee, and avoid this scene of villany and horror.
 I have borne a child to the monster, whose poison runs in my veins.
-The Inquisitor is my murderer.- My pen falls from my hand.-Farewell for ever!"
+The Inquisitor is my murderer,-My pen falls from my hand-Farewell for ever!"

-Had a shot passed through the heart of Don Manuel, it could not more effectually have stopt its motions than the perusal of this fatal writing: he dropped lifeless on the couch, and but for the care and assistance of the captain and Pedrosa, in that posture he had probably expired.
-Grief like his cannot be described by words, for to words it gave no utterance; 'twas suffocating, silent woc.
+Had a shot passed through the heart of Don

+Manuel, it could not more effectually have stops its motions, he dropped lifeless on the couch, but by the care of the captain and Pedrosa.
+He soon recovered Grief like his cannot be described by words, 'twas suffocating woe.